What42Pizza/What42s-Shader-Base/readme.md

-# Minecraft Shaders Base
+# Minecraft Shaders Base a1.1.0

 ### This is a base shaderpack that can be used to easily create shaders.

-## WARNING: There are still MANY basic features / fixes that I'm still working on
+## Warning: There are still many basic features / fixes that I'm still working on

 <br>

-## NOTE: Currently, this is only garunteed to work with Iris 1.19.4, though I do hope to support more in the future
+## Note: This has only been tested with Optifine 1.12.2 and Iris 1.19.4.
+I hope to support both Optifine and Iris for all versions >= 1.12, but I need more time to test and bugfix

 <br>
 <br>